-You let Claude Code refactor a helper, it rewrote the whole file, you committed — and only then noticed it deleted a 5-line special-case branch that was actually in production use.
-Or you just ran git reset --hard and reset the wrong commit.
+You let Claude Code refactor a helper, it rewrote the whole file, you committed, and only then noticed it deleted a 5-line special-case branch that was actually in production.
+Or you ran git reset --hard against the wrong commit.
 Or the remote got rebased and your old commits seem to have vanished after git pull.
-99% of the time the code isn’t actually gone — the refs no longer point at it, but the git objects sit in your repo for at least 30 days.
-This article walks through the three common recovery paths: restoring from file history, recovering HEAD with reflog, and pulling dangling commits with fsck.
+Almost always the code is not gone: the refs no longer point at it, but the git objects still sit in .git/objects.
+The catch is the clock.
+An object that is still reachable from your reflog is safe for about 90 days, but a truly dangling object that nothing references is eligible for git gc after only about 2 weeks (the gc.pruneExpire default).
+So recover first, understand later.

 Common causes

-1. AI or manual commit overwrote part of a file
+1. An AI or manual commit overwrote part of a file

-You ran git add . && git commit -am "..." and an AI agent’s rewrite blew away lines you needed.
-This is the most common AI-coding loss — especially when the prompt didn’t say “only modify function X.”
+You ran git add . && git commit -am "..." and an agent’s rewrite blew away lines you needed.
+This is the most common AI-coding loss, especially when the prompt did not say “only modify function X.”

-How to spot it: git log --oneline -5 -- path/to/file.ts to see the file’s recent commits; git diff HEAD~1 -- path/to/file.ts to see what the last commit actually changed.
+How to spot it: git log --oneline -5 -- path/to/file.ts shows the file’s recent commits; git diff HEAD~1 -- path/to/file.ts shows exactly what the last commit changed.

 2. git reset --hard moved HEAD too far

-You meant to undo the last commit and typed git reset --hard HEAD~3 instead — three commits gone.
+You meant to undo the last commit and typed git reset --hard HEAD~3 instead.
+Three commits gone from git log.

-How to spot it: First line of git reflog reads HEAD@{0}: reset: moving to ....
+How to spot it: the first line of git reflog reads HEAD@{0}: reset: moving to ....

-A teammate (or you) ran git rebase main then git push --force, all the old commit hashes changed, and after git pull your old commits are orphaned.
+A teammate (or you) ran git rebase main then git push --force, every old commit hash changed, and after git pull your old commits are orphaned.

-How to spot it: The hashes in git log origin/branchname --oneline after git fetch don’t match what’s in your git reflog.
+How to spot it: after git fetch, the hashes in git log origin/<branch> --oneline no longer match what is in your git reflog.

 4. Branch deleted by mistake

-git branch -D feature-x removed an unmerged branch; its tip commit is now dangling.
+git branch -D feature-x removed an unmerged branch, so its tip commit is now dangling.

-git stash pop hit a conflict, you panicked and ran git stash drop without resolving; or git stash clear after multiple stashes.
+git stash pop hit a conflict, you panicked and ran git stash drop without resolving, or you ran git stash clear after stacking several stashes.

-Whatever path you take next, always start with:
+Whatever path you take next, start by making “now” recoverable too:

 git stash push -u -m "before-recovery-$(date +%s)"